dextr-cloud/dextr-docs/docs/_pages/team-status.md

   nav: "docs"
 ---

-This is a Dextr component that can be displayed in every Dextr TAB.
+This is a ConnectPath component that can be displayed in every ConnectPath TAB.
 It shows you other agents assigned to your queue or routing profile.

 ### Right click menu